jelambrar96-excersim/exercises/README.md

 # 📚 Exercism Solutions Sync

-Welcome to my public backup of solutions from [Exercism Profile](https://exercism.org/profiles/jelambrar96)!
+Welcome to my public backup of solutions from [Exercism](https://exercism.org/profiles/jelambrar96)!
 This repository is automatically synced with my Exercism profile, ensuring that all my coding exercises and solutions are safely stored and easily accessible.

 ---